Guides

 Importing Annotations

-• Object annotations - Objects annotated with bounding boxes and their corresponding annotations
+• Object annotations: Objects annotated with bounding boxes and corresponding labels.

 • image_annotations.csv